savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 Please note that this graph was done on a development branch of liquidsoap and is not necessarily reflective of the memory usage of the final `2.3.0` release!

 As we can see, memory usage is roughly the same except for `ffmpeg`.
-This was expected because `ffmpegs` adds a lot of shared libraries.
+This was expected because `ffmpeg` adds a lot of shared libraries.

 Clearly, if you are not using any of `ffmpeg`'s optional features and memory usage is a concern, make sure to disable this optional feature.
 And, for good measure, any other optional feature that you do not use.